In this post, you’re going to learn about becoming a homeschooling mom.

 The ego is “that aspect of the self that has the incessant need to see itself in a positive light.” – Scott Barry Kaufman

-My ego wants to make my kid’s learning about me when it’s not.
+My ego wants to make my daughter’s learning about me when it’s not.
 I could write a full post on this revelation and perhaps I will but for now, I highly recommend reading this book to learn more about how to bring awareness to your ego in every area of your life.
 It’s life-changing.

 Will each lesson end in giggles and tickles?
 No. However, learning can be enjoyable especially when it comes to young children.

 Children are born ready to take in information and each experience is shaping their cognitive development.
 So.
-I step back from the need to be a strictly scheduled curriculum and instead I encourage play, indulge in crafts, require time outdoors, and do what I can to make learning feel as organic as possible.
+I step back from the need to be on a strictly scheduled curriculum and instead I encourage play, indulge in crafts, require time outdoors, and do what I can to make learning feel as organic as possible.
 If you are here you probably already know how much I love creating printables.

 - That fun maze worksheet is great for problem-solving and pen control.